When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 Dimensions258x169x8.1mm, 493g

 Is it an iPad rival?
-A smart display you don’t have to keep tethered to a single spot?
-Or Google’s latest vision for what Android should look like on bigger screens?
-The Pixel Tablet is a bit of all three.
+A smart display you can actually pick up and walk away with?
+Or Google’s latest attempt to make Android feel at home on a big screen?
+The Pixel Tablet is a bit of all three, and that’s exactly what makes it interesting.

 Best lightweight Android tablet